apache/jena-site/source/documentation/ontology/__index.md

 expect to refer to the [Javadoc](/documentation/javadoc/jena/) to get full details of the capabilities of the API.

+_Please note that this section covers the new Jena ontology API, which has been introduced since Jena 5.1.0.
+The legacy Jena Ontology API documentation can be found [here](legacy.html)._

 ### Prerequisites

 We'll assume that you have a basic familiarity with RDF and with